TrshPuppy/obsidian-notes/CLI-tools/traceroute.md

 # Traceroute Command
 Used to map the path your request takes to its target machine.
+On Linux, this command operates over [UDP](/networking/protocols/UDP.md) but can be altered to use something else w/ switches.

 ## Usage:
 ```